tmhglnd/mercury-docs/docs/reference/instrument-functions.md

 **static vs. dynamic effect-chains**

 The Mercury4Max version has a static effects-chain.
 This means the order in the effects under the hood is fixed.
-The order is documented under [Effects Options](effects-options).
+The order is documented under [Effects](./effects.md).
 Because of this there is:

 - No option to change the order of effects with the code
 - No option to use effects multiple times in one instrument